 William Finch – An outlaw horse thief, Finch had also deserted from the U.S. Army.
-When two soldiers were transporting him to Fort Sill, Oklahoma in 1882 to face charges, he killed them.
-Convicted of a murder he was hanged at Fort Smith, Arkansas on June 29, 1883.
+When two soldiers were transporting him to Fort Sill, Oklahoma, in 1882 to face charges, he killed them.
+He was convicted of murder and hanged at Fort Smith, Arkansas, on June 29, 1883.

 Jessie Findlay – Outlaw Bill Christian’s girlfriend, she was a conspirator in the jailbreak of the Christian Brothers.

 Jim Finley – A cattle rustler operating around Socorro, New Mexico, he was killed by Joel Fowler.

 Bill Fisher – A Texas outlaw, he was wanted in 1886 for killing J.S.
 Vaughn.
-He later arrested and stood trial.
+He was later arrested and stood trial.

 Dick Fisher – A wanted Texas outlaw; Fisher was found dead near Cimarron, New Mexico, in 1871.

-John King Fisher (1854-1884) – A gunman, outlaw and lawman, Fisher gave up his outlaw ways and became the sheriff in Uvalde County, Texas in 1881.
-Three years later, both he and his friend, Ben Thompson, were killed in an ambush in San Antonio, Texas.
+John King Fisher (1854-1884) – A gunman, outlaw, and lawman, Fisher gave up his outlaw ways and became the sheriff in Uvalde County, Texas, in 1881.
+Three years later, he and his friend, Ben Thompson, were killed in an ambush in San Antonio, Texas.

 Mike Fitzpatrick – An outlaw, he shot Judge Halliday in the 1870s and was later killed by Marshal Jack Johnson.